leeyuh808/CodePixles/README.md

 # Overview

-Pixel Quest is a pixel-art multiplayer adventure game — but more importantly, it's a collaborative, open-source project designed to help beginners learn to code by building something fun together!
+Pixel Quest is a pixel-art multiplayer adventure game, but more importantly, it's a collaborative, open-source project designed to help beginners learn to code by building something fun together!

 ## Project Goals